FuseByExample/kie-remote-example/README.md

 Building Example
 ----------------

-From top level of example project directory, run
+From the project root, run

     mvn clean install